Last Updated on 23/12/2020

 I’m an introvert who loves to travel and meet new people.
 Sounds like a confusing oxymoron, right?
-After all, we typically associate introverts with being more quieter homebody types rather than outgoing adventurers.
+After all, we typically associate introverts with being quiet homebody types rather than outgoing adventurers.

 So does travel make you more outgoing?

-But most importantly, it’s easier to be more outgoing while travelling because the experience is just so much more exciting than when you’re back home.
+It’s easier for an introvert to feel more outgoing while travelling because the experience is exciting.
 It’s a novelty, and the rush you get from being in a new place is basically a drug, a chemical that your brain craves.
 Novelty causes your brain to release a whole load of dopamine.
 It feels so good that it motivates you to search for more of that fix.

 Solo travellers get the best of both worlds